tschuelia/PyPythia/README.md

 ## C Library
-The same functionality is also available as C library [here](https://github.com/tschuelia/difficulty_prediction) (WIP).
+The same functionality is also available as C library [here](https://github.com/tschuelia/difficulty_prediction).
 Since the C library depends on [Coraxlib](https://codeberg.org/Exelixis-Lab/coraxlib) it is not as easy and fast to use as this python library.
 If you are only interested in the difficulty of your MSA, we recommend using this Python library.
 If you want to incorporate the difficulty prediction in a phylogenetic tool, we recommend using the faster C library.